ASG acquires Accutech Systems

 "Our plan to grow the organization and leverage our current facilities and infrastructure in the Washington-Baltimore market came together with this acquisition," Nuccio said.
-ASG is a super-regional security company with operations in the Mid-Atlantic region and Texas.
+ASG is a major super-regional security company with operations in the Mid-Atlantic region and Texas.

 Accutech brings with it $200,000 in RMR, $5 million in annual installation revenue and 900 customers.
 Former owner Tim Miller and all 45 Accutech employees will stay on.
 Miller will assume the role of vice president of government and commercial sales.

 Les Gold and Tony Adler at Mitchell, Silberberg & Knupp represented Accutech in the deal.

 Accutech's business is 90 percent commercial and the company specializes in government work.
 Adding a systems integrator with a heavy government emphasis complements the "existing ASG branch in Washington-Baltimore, which does $290,000 in RMR and is 60 percent commercial," Nuccio said.

 Miller founded Accutech Systems in 1987.
 He grew the company, without acquisitions, "one client at a time," Miller said.
 Government work accounts for more than 40 percent of Accutech's current business.
 "As a systems integrator, we've always tried to offer A-to-Z solutions," Miller said.
 "We put in and support our own networks and infrastructure ... from traditional video and intrusion to emergency communications, and elaborate bio-hazard and chemical warfare detection for all kinds of outfits."